CRIMINAL RULE 11: SPECIAL CONSIDERATION IN DOMESTIC VIOLENCE CASES

 (b) The defendant/restrained person is on probation (formal or court) for a domestic violence offense in Santa Clara County or is currently charged with a domestic violence related offenses in Santa Clara County and a Criminal Protective Order has issued.

-(c) The Family, Juvenile, or Probate Court identifies a Criminal Protective Order issued against the defendant, which is inconsistent with a proposed Family, Juvenile, or Probate Court Order, such that the Family, Juvenile, or Probate Order is/will be more restrictive than the Criminal Protective Order or there is a proposed custody or visitation order which requires recognition in the Criminal Protective Order (Boxes 12 or 13 or both on the Criminal Protective Order form).
+(c) The Family, Juvenile, or Probate Court identifies a Criminal Protective Order issued against the defendant, which is inconsistent with a proposed Family, Juvenile, or Probate Court Order, such that the Family, Juvenile, or Probate Order is/will be more restrictive than the Criminal Protective Order or there is a proposed custody or visitation order which requires recognition in the Criminal Protective Order (item 16 on the Criminal Protective Order form).

 (d) The defendant signs an appropriate waiver of rights form or enters a waiver of rights on the record.

-(e) Both the victim/protected person and the defendant/restrained person agree that the Criminal Protective Order may be modified to a more restrictive order or to add Box 12 or 13 or both to the Criminal Protective Order.
+(e) Both the victim/protected person and the defendant/restrained person agree that the Criminal Protective Order may be modified to a more restrictive order or to check item 16 on the Criminal Protective Order.

 (2) The following Criminal Protective Orders may not be modified in Family, Juvenile, or Probate Court:

 The Family, Juvenile, or Probate Court may not modify existing Criminal Protective Orders to be less restrictive.
-Only if children are not listed as protected persons, a modification of the Criminal Protective Order to check Box 12 or 13 or both shall not be considered less restrictive.
+Only if children are not listed as protected persons, a modification of the Criminal Protective Order to check item 16 shall not be considered less restrictive.